 The municipality of Utrecht was faced with exactly this challenge in the development of its environmental vision for the Kanaleneiland and Transwijk (NL website).
 In the search for a suitable solution, Lars Schotel, senior advisor in various Utrecht participation projects, booked a QandR demo.
 He saw how QandR can help participants in a fun, accessible way to simultaneously provide input (parallel to each other) during an online group meeting.
-The workshops they were planning were to cover various topics, and the diversity of (easily operated by telephone) interaction forms (modules) that QandR offers might well fit in nicely.
+The workshops they were planning were to cover various topics, and the diversity of (easily operated by telephone) work formats that QandR offers might well fit in nicely.

 We were looking for a tool that smartly supports a good digital conversation.
 That easily takes stock of opinions, but also gives room to a more in-depth discussion.
 The intuitive and visual aspects of QandR stood out.
 It does collect responses to questions but most of all provides the space for discussing them.
 Including the option to use images as responses.
 QandR also seemed like something everyone gets (which turned out to be correct).

 Lars Schotel, senior advisor to the municipality of Utrecht